 As for Cell and Font Colour, these are further tools to change the format of your text.
 Ideas for Colour changes are to put losses in revenue in red, and gains in green.
 Small edits like this, combined with font size can make a huge difference into the readability of your sheet!

 You can also use this alignment group (found next to the font group in the home tab) to change the text alignment.

 Text alignment is just another way you can organise your data, if you are looking for ways to visualise more information, read our guide on creating a flowchart in Excel here.

 This is the tool I probably use most out of the Office suite as it’s the same in all the programs.

-Once you have formated a cell exactly how you want it, you can copy all of the formatting and add it to a different cell.
+Once you have formatted a cell exactly how you want it, you can copy all of the formatting and add it to a different cell.

-Your cursor will turn into a little cross with a paintbrush next to it, when you click onto a cell the formats will be added to that cell
+Your cursor will turn into a little cross with a paintbrush next to it.
+When you click onto a cell, the formats will be added to that cell.

 Looking for more excel tips?
 Check this guide to named ranges out here.